quarkiverse/quarkus-azure-services/integration-tests/azure-keyvault/README.md

 ### Creating Azure Key Vault

-Run the following commands to create an Azure Key Vault, set permission and export its connection string as an environment variable.
+Run the following commands to create an Azure Key Vault, set permission and export its endpoint as an environment variable.

 ```